MattDaines/mattdaines.github.io/content/post/azure/using-private-link-services/index.md

 - In the provider tenant create a `Private Link Service` from the [Private Link Center](https://portal.azure.com/#blade/Microsoft_Azure_Network/PrivateLinkCenterBlade/overview).
 - The name of the private link scope forms part of an alias that is shared to enable others to connect to the service.
 The naming convention looks like: `<name>.<guid>.<region>.azure.privatelinkservice`
-- Select the internal load balancer.
+- Select the internal load balancer you created earlier.
 - For the NAT subnet select the Provider virtual network and subnet.
 This is the subnet that network interfaces are deployed to for the private link service's outbound connections.
 At the time of writing, there can be a maximum of 8 NAT IPs.
 - Ensure Enable TCP Proxy V2 is set to **No**.
 - Private IP Address settings is where you configure how many NAT interfaces to deploy.
 For the demo, I've left just one interface.